JasonJiang42/Protein_prediction/README.md

 # Workflow for protein prediction #
+This repository contains the analysis of protein prediction based on global similarity, domain, and structure.

 ## Requirments ##
+*Python 3+
+*cd-hit v4.8.1
+*diamond
 ## Fetch protein sequences from NCBI using E-Utilities ##
 ```
 usage: fetch_pro.py [-h] -i INPUT -o OUTPUT